speaking

 about dimple

-Dimple is the creator and host of two podcasts, and has been featured in a number of popular media outlets including Fast Company and the Federal News Network.
-Her first book Tell Me My Story: Challenging the Narrative of Service Before Self (Ambika Media, 2024) was named a Distinguished Favorite by both the 2024 NYC Big Book Award and the 2025 Independent Press Award and excerpted in the Stanford Social Innovation Review.
+Her work has been featured in media outlets and podcasts across leadership, nonprofit management, humanitarian operations, legal practice, somatic healing, and trauma-informed care.
+Her first book, Tell Me My Story: Challenging the Narrative of Service Before Self (Ambika Media, 2024), was named a Distinguished Favorite by both the 2024 NYC Big Book Award and the 2025 Independent Press Award, and has been excerpted in the Stanford Social Innovation Review.